 South/West.
-Our South/West segment contains our M Resort property, Tropicana Las Vegas property, that we acquired on August 25, 2015, and Hollywood Casino Jamul- San Diego, which we operate under our management contract with the Jamul Tribe.
+Our South/West segment contains our M Resort and Tropicana Las Vegas properties and Hollywood Casino Jamul- San Diego, which we operate under our management contract with the Jamul Tribe.
 M Resort and Tropicana Las Vegas compete directly with other Las Vegas hotels, resorts, and casinos, including those located on the Las Vegas Strip, on the basis of overall atmosphere, range of amenities, level of service, price, location, entertainment offered, convention and meeting facilities, shopping and restaurant facilities, theme, and size.
 In addition, a substantial number of customers are drawn from geographic areas outside of Las Vegas, particularly California and Arizona.
-Specifically, in California, we expect Hollywood Casino Jamul - San Diego to continue to experience significant competition (including increased promotional efforts) from nearby casinos operated on Native American lands, which could negatively impact their results as well as the Las Vegas market.
-There is potential for new gaming licenses in southern Mississippi that may impact our operations in Biloxi and Bay St. Louis.
+Specifically, in California, we expect Hollywood Casino Jamul - San Diego to continue to experience significant competition from nearby casinos operated on Native American lands, which could negatively impact their results as well as the Las Vegas market.
+In the Mississippi Gulf Coast market, a casino in D'Iberville, Mississippi opened in December 2015, which has had an adverse effect on the financial results of our Boomtown Biloxi property.

 Midwest.
 In Illinois, there have been perennial gaming expansion proposals introduced in the legislature, which we expect to continue.
-Additionally, in July 2011, the Illinois Supreme Court, in a unanimous ruling, cleared the way for the 2009 Illinois Video Gaming Act to go forward, which authorized a limited number of video gaming terminals (VGTs) in licensed bars and taverns across Illinois, subject to host community approval.
 In October 2012, video gambling in Illinois was officially launched with the first locations being allowed to operate VGTs.
 Currently, there are over 22,000 terminals at numerous locations throughout the state, which has had a negative impact on our casinos near or in Illinois.
-In September 2015, we purchased Prairie State Gaming, which is a licensed VGT operator in Illinois, whose operations now include more than 1,400 video gaming terminals.
+In September 2015, we purchased Prairie State Gaming, which is a licensed VGT operator in Illinois, whose operations now include more than 1,700 video gaming terminals.

 Illinois also continues to discuss the viability of gaming expansion in the state through a potential combination of additional riverboat operations, land-based casinos and slots at racetracks.
-In addition, legislators in Indiana are currently considering VGT legislation.
-The commencement of gaming in Indiana or the expansion of gaming in Illinois would negatively impact certain of our existing properties in the Midwest segment.
-In the Mississippi Gulf Coast market, a casino in D'Iberville, Mississippi opened on December 9, 2015, which will likely have an adverse effect on the financial results of our Boomtown Biloxi property.
-In addition, there is a proposal to reopen a race track with slot machines at the Woodlands in Wyandotte County which could have an adverse effect on the financial results of Hollywood Casino at Kansas Speedway.
+In addition, legislators in Indiana and Missouri are currently considering VGT legislation.
+The commencement of gaming in Indiana and Missouri or the expansion of gaming in Illinois would negatively impact certain of our existing properties in the Midwest segment.
+In addition, there is a proposal to reopen a race track with slot machines at the Woodlands in Wyandotte County, which could have an adverse effect on the financial results of Hollywood Casino at Kansas Speedway.